hapax/hapax.github.io/assets/teaching.md

 through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-When the class complained that the walk was boring and pointless, the teacher would defensively reply that walking is an important life skill needed to get as an adult.
+When the class complained that the walk was boring and pointless, the teacher would defensively reply that walking was an important life skill you needed to get by as an adult.
 Heck, if you can't walk, how do you expect to get a job when you graduate!

 Do you think you would have enjoyed this hiking class?